Find Grad Schools

 $47,734 Median Salary

 There are 23 colleges and univerities across the nation that offer a master's degree in soil sciences.
-This degree is more popular with female students, and about 10% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 26.3% of soil sciences graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 23% were from an underrepresented racial-ethnic group.
+Also, 18.4% of soil sciences graduates were international students.

 Education Levels of Soil Sciences Majors

-During the 2020-2021 academic year, 99 students earned their master's degree in soil sciences.
+During the most recent year for which data is available, 103 people earned their master's degree in soil sciences.
 This earns it the #239 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in soil sciences at each degree level.